djeada/Databases-Notes/notes/03_sql/01_intro_to_sql.md

 ## Introduction to SQL

 Welcome to the world of SQL, where you can communicate with databases using simple, yet powerful commands.
 SQL, which stands for Structured Query Language, is a standardized language designed specifically for managing and querying relational databases.
-Whether you're retrieving data, updating records, or creating new tables, SQL provides the tools you need to interact with your database effectively.

 ### Understanding the Basics